 By resolving the novel into a non-redemptive narrative that prevents full identification with either victims or perpetrators, Bleeding Edge becomes the site for ritualized mourning that allows both reader and text to work through historical traumatic loss by means of empathic unsettlement.
 But the literary devices used in this novel also allow for an aesthetic unsettlement that may suggest the Postmodernist working through the loss of an interpretive whole systematically denied to Pynchon’s readers in previous novels.

-In light of Eliot’s poem, the desert in DeepArcher may be an allegorical representation of post-9/11 New York as a paradigm of western civilization; the virtual, “Unreal city” in line 60, that is also the site of poetry as the sung memory of individual and collective experience of trauma.
-And just as “The Waste Land” ends with the hopeful advice of an ethical code for the reconstruction of Europe, DeepArcher is imagined as “a sacred city all in pixels waiting to be reassembled, as if disasters could be run in reverse, the towers rise out of black ruin, the bits and pieces and lives, no matter how finely vaporized, become whole again” (Bleeding Edge 2014, 446).
+In light of Eliot’s poem, the desert in DeepArcher may be an allegorical representation of post-9/11 New York as a paradigm of western civilization—the virtual, “Unreal city” in line 60, that is also the site of poetry as the sung memory of individual and collective experience of trauma.
+And just as “The Waste Land” ends with the hopeful advice of an ethical code for the reconstruction of Europe, DeepArcher is imagined as “a sacred city all in pixels waiting to be reassembled, as if disasters could be run in reverse, the towers rise out of black ruin, the bits and pieces and lives, no matter how finely vaporized, become whole again” (2014: 446).
 But the allegorical dimension of DeepArcher also involves the aesthetic reconstruction of postmodernism from the bits and pieces that act out deconstructed forms, disconnected, compulsive pastiche, metafictional alienation from suspended disbelief, victimized loss of authorial voice under monstrous metanarrative perpetration, and anxiety of influence.
 This allegory works through postmodernism by producing an effect of aesthetic unsettlement that makes it possible to incorporate the literary tradition into the creative process as well as a sense of aesthetic responsibility that may allow postmodernity to come to terms with its present and future project.

 The lament suggestively anticipated in the novel before 9/11 and more extensively developed in the succeeding chapters, places Bleeding Edge within a wider, inter and extratextual frame of some US epics where the aesthetic dimension has an ethical role in reconstructing the bits and pieces of national history and identity as well as literary tradition.
 The postmodern vates in Bleeding Edge wonders whether the postmodernist ironic detachment of pre 9/11 literary forms might have contributed to this fatal outcome by not taking any ethical and aesthetic responsibility in constructing some national literary frame that might have created a different type of collective consciousness; a collective consciousness that might have prevented the collapse of Western civilization in the literal and literary symbolism of the Twin Towers.
 Depicted as perpetrator of its own destruction, postmodernist aesthetics in this novel works through the crumbling down of its selfish, narcissistic towers that Eliot pictures like a prison (414-15); an aesthetic prison.
 The result is a non-redemptive aesthetics effecting some aesthetic unsettlement and involving a self-critical perspective that reconstructs, rather than deconstructs a present literary tradition from the fragments Pynchon has shored against his ruins.